Fatima-Illana/SPACE-INVADERS-ARCADE-GAME-WITH-PYGAME/README.md

 - **SpaceInvaders.py**: Contains the main game code.
 - **InformeSpaceInvaders**: Detailed report of the entire program.
 - **cinco_máximos.py**: Auxiliary module that manages the storage and retrieval of the top five scores.
-- **Images Folder**: Contains all graphic assets used in the game.
+- **Imágenes Folder**: Contains all graphic assets used in the game.
-- **Audio Folder**: Contains audio files for in-game sounds.
+- **Audios Folder**: Contains audio files for in-game sounds.
-- **Files Folder**: Contains fonts, general game information, and the score storage file.
+- **Archivos Folder**: Contains fonts, general game information, and the score storage file.
-- **ImagesGameInAction Folder**: Contains screenshots of the game in action.
+- **ImágenesFuncionamiento Folder**: Contains screenshots of the game in action.

 Both the report and the code are only available in spanish.